1. 荒し （あらし） means "troll".

 A position dependent on one's parents.

 4. 掛け （かけ） attaches to nouns and the 連用形 of verbs.
-With intransitive verbs it shows that something is in the middle of something.
+With verbs it shows that something is in the middle of happening/being done.
 With nouns, it means "rack".

 In the middle of collapsing

 5. 掛け （がけ） with nouns means "to put on".
 With intransitive verbs it shows something is in the middle of doing something.
 With 一人（ひとり）, 二人（ふたり）, etc., it shows how many people can sit.
 With numbers it means "tenths".

 I came by the store on the way home.

 I just saw a sofa that could fit 10 people!

 Seven person seat

 Culture Note: In the majority of trains in Japan, seats often sit seven people and three seats separated by doors on both sides of the train is the norm.